大象tv

 Radiation Therapy for Osteosarcoma

-Osteosarcoma cells are not easily killed by radiation, so radiation therapy doesn’t play a major role in treating this type of cancer.
-But sometimes radiation can be useful if the tumor can’t be removed completely by surgery.
-For example, osteosarcoma can start in hip bones or in the bones of the face, particularly the jaw.
-In these situations, often it’s not possible to remove all of the cancer.
-After as much of the tumor is removed as possible, radiation is given to try to kill the remaining cancer cells.
-Chemotherapy is then often given after the radiation.
+For example, osteosarcoma can start in hip bones or in the jawbones.
+In these situations, it is often not possible to remove all the cancer.
+After as much of the tumor is removed as possible, radiation can be given to try to kill the cancer cells that are left.
+Chemotherapy is often given after the radiation.

 Radiation can also be used to help slow tumor growth and control symptoms like pain and swelling if surgery is not possible, or if the cancer has come back.